-Calculate the sample mean and the sample standard deviation to one decimal place using the LibreTexts calculator.
+Calculate the sample mean and the sample standard deviation to one decimal place using a TI-83+ or TI-84 calculator.

-$\mu=9.3$ and s=2.2
+$$\mu = 9.3 \text{ and } s = 2.2$$

 Standard deviation of Grouped Frequency Tables

 Recall that for grouped data we do not know individual data values, so we cannot describe the typical value of the data with precision.
 In other words, we cannot find the exact mean, median, or mode.
 We can, however, determine the best estimate of the measures of center by finding the mean of the grouped data with the formula: